younata/younata.github.io/_posts/2020-06-28-uikit-testing-views.md

     }
     func testShowsCorrectAmountOfCells() {
         let subject = subjectFactory(settings: [
-            Setting(name: “Foo”, isEnabled: true),
+            Setting(name: "Foo", isEnabled: true),
-            Setting(name: “Bar”, isEnabled: true),
+            Setting(name: "Bar", isEnabled: true),
-            Setting(name: “Baz”, isEnabled: true),
+            Setting(name: "Baz", isEnabled: true),
         ]).subject

         XCTAssertEqual(subject.tableView.numberOfSections, 1)
-        XCTAssertEqual(subject.tableView.numberOfRows(inSection: 0), 1) // 3
+        XCTAssertEqual(subject.tableView.numberOfRows(inSection: 0), 3) // 3
     }

     func testEachCellRepresentsASetting() throws {
         let subject = subjectFactory(settings: [
-            Setting(name: “Foo”, isEnabled: true),
+            Setting(name: "Foo", isEnabled: true),
-            Setting(name: “Bar”, isEnabled: false)
+            Setting(name: "Bar", isEnabled: false)
         ]).subject

         // 4
         let fooCell = try XCTUnwrap(subject.tableView.cellForRow(at: IndexPath(row: 0, section: 0)) as?
 ToggleTableViewCell) // 4.1, 4.2
-        XCTAssertEqual(fooCell.textLabel?.text, “Foo”) // 4.3
+        XCTAssertEqual(fooCell.textLabel?.text, "Foo") // 4.3
         XCTAssertTrue(fooCell.toggle.isOn)

         // 4.4: Repeat for testing the other cell. let barCell = try XCTUnwrap(subject.tableView.cellForRow(at: IndexPath(row: 1, section: 0)) as?
 ToggleTableViewCell)
-        XCTAssertEqual(barCell.textLabel?.text, “Bar”)
+        XCTAssertEqual(barCell.textLabel?.text, "Bar")
         XCTAssertFalse(barCell.toggle.isOn)
     }

     func testTogglingUpdatesTheSettingsManager() throws {
         let (subject, manager) = subjectFactory(settings: [
-            Setting(name: “Foo”, isEnabled: true),
+            Setting(name: "Foo", isEnabled: true),
-            Setting(name: “Bar”, isEnabled: false)
+            Setting(name: "Bar", isEnabled: false)
         ]) // 5

-        let fooCell = try XCTUnwrap(subject.tableView.cellForRow(at: IndexPath(row: 0, section: 0) as?
+        let fooCell = try XCTUnwrap(subject.tableView.cellForRow(at: IndexPath(row: 0, section: 0)) as?
 ToggleTableViewCell)

         fooCell.toggle.isOn = false
-        fooCell.toggle.sendActions(forControlEvent: .valueChanged) // 5.1
+        fooCell.toggle.sendActions(for: .valueChanged) // 5.1

         XCTAssertEqual(
             manager._settings,
             [
-                Setting(name: “Foo”, isEnabled: false),
+                Setting(name: "Foo", isEnabled: false),
-                Setting(name: “Bar”, isEnabled: false)
+                Setting(name: "Bar", isEnabled: false)
             ]
         ) // 5.2

-        // 5.3: Do it again with a cell that starts in the On position. let barCell = try XCTUnwrap(subject.tableView.cellForRow(at: IndexPath(row: 1, section: 0) as?
+        // 5.3: Do it again with a cell that starts in the On position. let barCell = try XCTUnwrap(subject.tableView.cellForRow(at: IndexPath(row: 1, section: 0)) as?
 ToggleTableViewCell)

-        fooCell.toggle.isOn = true
+        barCell.toggle.isOn = true
-        barCell.toggle.sendActions(forControlEvent: .valueChanged)
+        barCell.toggle.sendActions(for: .valueChanged)

         XCTAssertEqual(
             manager._settings,
             [
-                Setting(name: “Foo”, isEnabled: false),
+                Setting(name: "Foo", isEnabled: false),
-                Setting(name: “Bar”, isEnabled: true)
+                Setting(name: "Bar", isEnabled: true)
             ]
         )
     }
 }
 ```

-1. I use the subject factory paradigm here, instead of overriding and using `setup()`.
+1. I use the subject factory pattern here, instead of overriding and using `setup()`.
 This is mostly a style choice, but it does allow me to compose different subject factory functions depending on the needs of a test, while still overall sharing the setup code between each test.
 2. Here I simulate a little bit of the view controller lifecycle.
 Specifically, I only need to cause the view to load, which is done by accessing the `view` property.
 The `bounds` of the view is then set so that the `tableView` will have a non-zero size.
-The bounds is set to the iPhone 6s point resolution for no reason.
-Once the bounds is set, a layout pass is forced, causes the `tableView` to pick up the size of the view as it’s size (per autolayout).
+The `bounds` is set to the iPhone 6s point resolution for no reason.
+Once the `bounds` is set, a layout pass is forced, causes the `tableView` to pick up the size of the view as it’s size (per autolayout).
+The `bounds` property is used (and not the `frame` property) because we don't care about whatever view contains this view controller's view - it's not being placed in a different view controller - and so it doesn't make sense to set the frame because there is no superview's coordinate system.
+The other reason to use the `bounds` property is that the `bounds` is not affected by the [`transform`](https://developer.apple.com/documentation/uikit/uiview/1622459-transform) property.
+Which means that setting bounds will be valid regardless of what the `transform` is.
+Having the tests know as little as possible about the inner workings of the thing being tested is important for writing robust tests.
 3. In `testShowsCorrectAmountOfCells`, I’m verifying the tableView shows the correct amount of cells.
 This is by first verifying that there’s only one section, and then verifying that there’s only as much cells in that section as there are settings objects.
 It’s important to use the actual value we expect to see.
 If the test was `XCTAssertEqual(subject.tableView.numberOfRows(inSection: 0), settings.count)`, then this is actually a weaker test because your test is not verifying the behavior you expect to see, but instead is duplicating the behavior.
 Put another way, it’s the difference between `assert(2 + 4 == 6)` and `assert(2 + 4 == 2 + 4)`.
 4. In `testEachCellRepresentsASetting`, I’m now verifying the contents of the cells.
     1. First, I’m getting each cell by their respective `IndexPath`.
 Note that `UITableView`’s [`cellForRow(at:)`](https://developer.apple.com/documentation/uikit/uitableview) method returns nil both when the given `IndexPath` is outside of the `UITableView`’s range, and when the requested cell is not visible.
 In other words, [`cellForRow(at:)`](https://developer.apple.com/documentation/uikit/uitableview) will only work for cells that have already been loaded.
 If you want to request a cell not yet visible (not within the bounds of the `UITableView`), then you need to go directly to the underlying `UITableViewDataSource`, using the [`tableView(:cellForRowAt:)`](https://developer.apple.com/documentation/uikit/uitableviewdatasource/1614861-tableview) method.
 I use this as `let cell = tableView.dataSource?.tableView(tableView, cellForRowAt: IndexPath(row: 0, section: 0))`, which allows me to avoid publicly exposing whatever data source is used.